matt-ross16/CheckMyLinks/README.md

 This will install all the necessary packages for the project.
 From there, use the following command to check your link!

-    python checkMyURL.py <your URL here>
+    python checkMyURL.py <your link here>

-If you have a URL you would like searched for broken links, try the --parse_URL option:
+If you have a URL you would like searched for broken links, try the -l or --parse_link option:

+    python checkMyURL.py -l <your link here>

-    python checkMyURL.py --parse_URL <your URL here>
+    python checkMyURL.py --parse_link <your link here>

-And if it's a file you want checked for working links, use the --parse_file option:
+And if it's a file you want checked for working links, use the -f or --parse_file option:

+    python checkMyURL.py -f <your file here>

     python checkMyURL.py --parse_file <your file here>

-And if it's a file you want checked for working links and save the results for later viewing use the
+And if it's a file you want checked for working links and save the results for later viewing use the -s or --save_file option:

---save_file option:
+    python checkMyURL.py -s <your file here>

     python checkMyURL.py --save_file <your file here>

 ## Features